Colorful wood shapes, four stacked on top of each other to make a foundation

 One last important aspect to consider when it comes to looking at colleges is size.
 Some students want a bigger school with lots of different academic options and activities to get involved in, while others prefer smaller schools for their intimate class sizes and the feeling of being more of a name than a number.
 Size also has a lot to do with the extracurricular options available at a school (which is arguably the fifth foundation of your college search, but we’re rolling it into “size” for now!).

 As the saying goes, there are two sides to every story.
 For example, those large (often public) schools tend to have bigger class sizes, but they may also have more organizations and activities to get involved with in your free time and on the weekends.
 Smaller schools may have a lower student-faculty ratio with more chances to get to know your professors, but there may not be as many sororities or fraternities, sports teams, or extracurriculars to choose from.
-As you start to get into your college search, you need to decide what’s important to you, make some lists (hello, spreadsheets), and consider your options in different scenarios.
+As you start to get into your college search, you need to decide what’s important to you, make a college search spreadsheet to keep track of everything, and consider your options in different scenarios.

 Overall, one factor may not make or break your college decision, but a combination of several—once you’ve assessed what’s most important to you—will help you narrow down your list and find the school that’s the best fit for you.
 Good luck in your search!

-Ready to get started?
+Ready to get started on your big college search?
 Search for schools by major, location, cost, size, and more on CollegeXpress!

 Like what you’re reading?